harshita-bfly/harshita-bfly/README.md

 - 📫 How to reach me **harshita.bfly@gmail.com**

-- ⚡ Fun fact : **I am a Potterhead, early riser and like journaling my ideas in my diary**.
+- ⚡ Fun fact : **I am a Potterhead, early bird and like journaling my ideas in my diary**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">